Psychology

 PSYC 2012 (b) Educational Psychology

 This course introduces the foundations of adolescent development and educational psychology.
 We examine topics such as identity development, cognitive development, social and cultural approaches to learning, risk taking, resilience, and positive youth development for young people ages 10-19.
 Course concepts and theories will be grounded in empirical research and will be applied to understanding contemporary opportunities and challenges faced by adolescent learning in both school and out-of-school environments.
-Insights for the ways in which educators can design learning experiences to better serve students’ needs from a variety of backgrounds will be cultivated through a field placement in an educational context.
+Insights for the ways in which educators can design learning experiences to better serve students’ needs from a variety of backgrounds will be cultivated through a field placement working with students.
 (Same as: EDUC 2222)

 Prerequisites: EDUC 1101 or PSYC 1101 or Placement in above PSYC 1101.

 An introduction to the phenomenology, etiology, and treatment of mental disorders.
-Major topics include depression, bipolar disorder, anxiety disorders, obsessive-compulsive disorder, post-traumatic stress disorder, schizophrenia, eating disorders, and personality disorders.
-Current paradigms for understanding psychopathology, diagnosis and assessment, and research methods specific to clinical psychology also discussed.
+Major topics include trauma, anxiety, obsessive-compulsive disorder, depression, bipolar disorder, suicide, and the psychotic disorders.
+Current paradigms for understanding psychopathology, diagnosis and assessment, research methods specific to clinical psychology, and the legal and ethical challenges associated with mental health care are also a focus.

 Prerequisites: PSYC 1101 or Placement in above PSYC 1101.